One of the most useful tasks that writers can give themselves during revising is keying in the whole text all over again: a Retype Draft.

 Then put that draft away – in a drawer, in a safe.
 There is a good chance you might refer to it again, but there is a good chance too that you might not.
 I know of some writers who know they are never going to look at their zero draft ever again – simply surfacing their content this way was the important task.

-Then, using your notes, or perhaps drawing on your inner resources (for the book is inside you, after all), start your next draft in a new document: effectively, a rewrite.
+Then, using your notes, or perhaps drawing on your inner resources – for the book is inside you, after all – start your next draft in a new document: effectively, a rewrite from the beginning (a Page One Rewrite is, I gather, a term used in the film industry).
 You might want to write a new outline or treatment at this stage, or even several different outlines to help you explore variations.

 Again, read a print-out of the previous draft, making edits on a hard copy: this time, it perhaps makes sense to go with regular double-spaced unjustified manuscript pages in clear, open fonts such as Times or Georgia (though maybe again experiment with a font you don’t usually use?).
 And you can even give yourself wide margins for adding notes and additions by hand.